Battle of Quatre Bras: Battle

 Fighting started late in the afternoon on 15 June, when the Elba squadron, a small Polish lancer unit consisting of only 109 men and officers, tried to attack the allied forces from the direction of Frasnes.
 These forces consisted of the II/2nd Nassau regiment and Bijlevelds horse artillery.
 The Dutch and Nassau commanders had taken precautions, however, and the Lancers were greeted by canister and volley fire, losing some men and horses before retiring to Frasnes.
 Patrols were sent out and the positions were kept until the next morning.

-From 5 AM on 16 June there were continuous skirmishes between Allied and French forces, in which neither side managed to get an advantage.
+From 5 a.m. on 16 June there were continuous skirmishes between allied and French forces, in which neither side managed to get an advantage.
 Some Prussian hussars, cut off from their main body, skirmished with the Red Lancers, but they disengaged after Bijleveld's artillery once again drove the lancers back.
 Two companies of Nassau infantry advanced towards Frasnes, but this time the French pushed them back.
 Some time after 6 a.m., after the Prince of Orange arrived, the skirmishes stopped.